 Maruya or Banana Fritters are battered bananas deep fried then sprinkled with sugar before serving.
 A very popular merienda (afternoon tea) in the Philippines, usually cooked at home but it can also be seen sold by street vendors.
 Like any other cooked banana dishes in the Philippines it calls for a special type of banana called cardaba bananas, nearly similar to plantains but this variant is fleshy, sticky, waxy, sweet and very firm hence its popularly used for cooking.

-4 pcs saba (Cardaba banana), sliced into 3 portions lengthwise
+- 4 pcs saba (Saba banana), sliced into 3 portions lengthwise

 - In a bowl combine together flour, baking powder, milk, salt and egg.
 Mix well until smooth.